0140454/codimd-book/README.md

 - **This extension is NOT developed by HackMD team.**
 - I develop this extension for personal use.<br/>
-  There may be defects I haven't noticed.
+  There may be undiscovered defects.
 Please think twice before use.

 ## Requested Permissions

 - webRequest
+  - Read security headers related to iframe
-- webRequestBlocking
+- declarativeNetRequest
+  - Modify found security headers to make functionality working

 ## Notice